 His first album as a soloist, Bruno Mangueira (2009), featured appearances by Toninho Horta, Nailor Proveta, Toninho Ferragutti and Léa Freire.
 This album was released at the TV show Instrumental SESC Brasil (SescTV), recorded in a live concert in São Paulo, and also had a concert in New York City.
 It was pre-nominated for the Brazilian Music Award.

 Bruno’s second CD, Camburi (2013), features guest Brazilian artists Leila Pinheiro, Filó Machado, Beth Bruno and Gilson Peranzzetta.
 It was released in Brazilian and U.S. cities, including Bruno’s concert with symphony orchestra and big band at the University of Louisville Jazz Fest 2014 — an event that also featured bassist Christian McBride.

 His current projects include Brazilian major singer Zizi Possi's new show "Zizi Possi sings Chico and Edu", featuring songs by Chico Buarque and Edu Lobo, and the completion of a CD in collaboration with pianist Phil DeGreg, recorded in the USA.

 His educational activities include the Sao Paulo State Music School (2009–11), numerous guest masterclasses and workshops in Brazil and at North American universities incuding the Univ. of Louisvile and Univ. of Cincinnati.
-He is currently a professor at the University of Brasilia (UnB), specializing in Brazilian and Jazz Guitar, Harmony and Improvisation and Ensembles, and also coordinating the project "Música Popular UnB" and the UnB Popular Music Festival.
+He is currently a professor at the University of Brasilia (UnB), specializing in Brazilian and Jazz Guitar, Harmony and Improvisation and Ensembles, and also coordinating the project "Música Popular UnB" and the Guitar and Popular Music Lab (LGMP).